IC Markets vs Plus500, Updated for 2023

 What Languages Do IC Markets And Plus500 Support?

-Being able to chat easily with your online platform is a key way of comparing brokers to find the best trading partner.
-Not only for support but to be sure you understand everything on their site and inside their app as it is a key factor to success when trading online.
+Being able to chat completely with your online platform is a key part of comparing online brokers to find your perfect broker.
+Not only for support but to be sure you completely understand everything on their site and inside their app as it is a key part of success when trading forex.

-Below you will find the languages that both IC Markets and Plus500 offer communication in.
+Here you can find the languages that both IC Markets and Plus500 offer communication in.

 How Many Clients Do IC Markets and Plus500 Have?

-Both IC Markets and Plus500 are well established with their customer base.
-It is really important to work with a broker that is professional and one of the easiest ways of understanding this is by knowing how many customers they already work with.
+Both IC Markets and Plus500 are well established with their client base.
+It is important to work with a broker you can trust and one of the easiest ways of understanding this is by knowing how many customers are using their services.

-Below you will find details of how many clients IC Markets and Plus500 have
+Below you will find details of how many customers IC Markets and Plus500 are active on their platform

 What Payment Methods Do IC Markets and Plus500 Accept?